rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :id: rat_vLFlPWSCHRje
       :status: draft

-      The built-in semantics for these expressions can result in panics when division by zero occurs.It is recommended to either:
+      The built-in semantics for these expressions can result in panics when division by zero occurs.
+It is recommended to either:

       * Use checked division functions, which ensure the programmer handles the case when the divisor is zero, or
       * To create divisors using :std:`std::num::NonZero`, which then allows the programmer to perform those